cfsanderson/ux-master-course/notes/notes-section-04.md

 # 31. What to Test: Errors and Exceptions (3/6)

+bookmark pic

 # 32. What to Test: Compatibility (4/6)

+Compatibility covers what happens when the site is used across different devices, browsers, platforms, along with specific use scenarios like mobile borwsing or printing.
+The big two are **browser compatibility** and **OS/device compatibility**.

-- browser compatibility
+- Browser compatibility
   - display consistently in diff browsers?
   - same browser but different OSs?
   - all functionality?
 - OS functionality

 # 33. What to Test: Performance (5/6)